Before you think I’m absolutely crazy to buy a property for more than what it’s worth, please hear me out.

-Guys, of course we know we should buying properties under value or as cheap as possible.
-Then we should put whatever we need into the property to get it to a sustainable longterm standard without things falling apart.
+Guys, of course we know we should be buying properties under value or as cheap as possible.
+Then, we should put whatever we need into the property to get it to a sustainable long-term standard without things falling apart.
 And then there is equity in the deal that we can refinance and put into another one.
-I’ve been around long enough to know all of the strategies.

-But what I want to do with this article is aim it towards those who might not have the expertise, time, or will to go out and do all these things.
+But what I want to do with this article is aim it toward those who might not have the expertise, time, or will to go out and do all these things.
 Buying a dirt cheap property, fixing it up, refinancing it, and then rinsing and repeating is not easy.

-Turnkey Real Estate: When the Cost is Justified
+Turnkey Real Estate: When the Cost Is Justified

 So, this is for all of you folks out there looking at investing in turnkey real estate.
 Yes, I know there are shady operators out there, but there are a few companies doing the right thing.
 They are looking after their investors and have some of the best reputations in the business.

 So, if you do not want to do any of the work such as finding, buying, renovating, tenanting, managing, and dealing with ongoing maintenance, then you may have to look at purchasing through a turnkey company.
 In many instances, I think you are going to be hard pressed to find a legitimate turnkey company that will sell your property for way under market value and offer all those services.

 Related: 3 Types of Investors Who Might Benefit From Owning Turnkey Rentals

-You Get What You Pay for
+You Get What You Pay For

 Don’t forget that price is what you pay and value is what you get.
-Sometimes there is no harm in paying a little extra to get more value, a better product and better service.
+Sometimes, there is no harm in paying a little extra to get more value, a better product and better service.
 I didn’t believe in this for a long time—I was always looking for the deal, and I always wanted to buy a property as cheap as possible.

-Even if you buy a property today and pay a bit more than what market value is, then 3-10 years later as inflation grows, the real estate prices tend will likely go up in value.
+Even if you buy a property today and pay a bit more than what market value is, then three to 10 years later as inflation grows, the real estate prices will likely go up in value.
 I think if you’re looking at buying and holding long-term, you should be OK.

-But hey, what are your thoughts?
+What are your thoughts?
 Do you think I’m right?
 Do you think I’m wrong?

-I’d love to hear from you.
+I’d love to hear from you in a comment below.